AlexRyzhickov/AlexRyzhickov/README.md

-- 👋 Hi, I’m @AlexRyzhickov
+- 👋 Hi, I’m AlexRyzhickov
 - 👀 I’m interested in Android
 - 📫 How to reach me
 - Telegram: @AlexRyzhikov